nwjs/website/src/blog/chrome-apps-support.md

 or drag the folder to the NW executable.
 And of course Node.js APIs can be accessed from Chrome App: add “node” permission to manifest.json and you are ready to call nw.require().

 For more information, see [What's new in 0.13](/blog/whats-new-in-0.13)

+See our mailing list to discuss on this post: https://groups.google.com/d/msg/nwjs-general/UYqoXHFMMag/-UPXaFMABAAJ